Hand Numbness but Not Sure Where the Problem Is?

 - Upper arm: Spiral groove syndrome

-- Neck: C5-6 cervical issues
+- Neck: C5-6 cervical problems

 - Neck: Cervical disc, stenosis